-HIV clinic/ Thomas Street Clinic
+HIV clinic/ Thomas Street Health Center

 Research in various fields is available and highly encouraged.
 This elective requires prior meetings with a research mentor, finalization of a research projects, IRB approval and writing of a hypothesis at least 1 month prior to the commencement of the elective.
 This protocol needs to be followed and emailed in writing to the associate program directors before commencement of the elective.
 There are several regional medicine conferences where an abstract may be presented to obtain the complete experience of the elective.

 Critical Care Nephrology– This is a special month designed for learning of the concepts in critical care issues of Nephrology patients and it involves rounding on patients at different ICUs in Hermann Hospital.

 Emergency room rotation– This rotation can be done either at the intern or resident level.
 This provides an opportunity to see different patients in the critical stages of their ER presentation.
 Shock room experience will give exposure to multiple procedures including intubation, administration of paralytics, Quinton catheter placement, central venous and arterial line placement, suturing and trauma workup among others.
 The residents will also gain expertise in use of bedside ultrasound techniques available in ER.
 They will also be able to work in close association with Surgery and Obstetrics and gynecology and Radiology residents.
 The work in ER is in terms of shifts of 11 hours and at least 14 shifts must be done to be given credit for this month.
 Dr. Carlos Roldan will be in charge of this rotation.
 Residents are expected to attend Wednesday ER conferences held at Medical School.